bplank/awesome-neural-adaptation-in-NLP/contributing.md

 5. Say why you're proposing the changes, and then click on "Propose file change". ![Step 5 - Propose Changes](https://cloud.githubusercontent.com/assets/170270/9402937/7dd0652a-480c-11e5-9138-bd14244593d5.png)
 6. Submit the [pull request](https://help.github.com/articles/using-pull-requests/)!

+## Adding a paper

+1. Make sure it is not listed already
+2. Add it to both "by methods" and "by task".
+3. If the task is not covered yet, make a suggestion to add it. :)

+Thanks for contributing.

 ## Updating your Pull Request